What does the future hold for the apparel industry in 2021 and 2022?

 1. The Role of Digitalization

 As the marketplace evolves, both legacy and emerging fashion brands must increase their online presence and use big data and analytics to offer more personalized solutions and capture a bigger share of the market.
+The widespread use of livestreaming and customer service video chat are just a couple of ways companies are adopting to a more digital world.

-2. The Growing Importance of Sustainability
+2. The Importance of Sustainability and Social Justice

 Along with digitalization, another key apparel industry trend is sustainability.
 More consumers are concerned about the future of the planet and are putting pressure on fashion brands that do not have eco-friendly practices.